bibbycodes/ft-infra-tech-test-robert-griffith/README.md

 #### Tests

 To run the tests simply enter `npm run test` into the console.
-This will provide a detailed overview of all the tests and show coverage.
-Please ensure that you have activated the virtual environment before runnning tests.
+This will provide test results and coverage.

 ```shell
 ---------- coverage: platform darwin, python 3.7.4-final-0 -----------